fearless23/Kafka_Twitter_SocketIO/README.md

   - `twit` npm package for twitter live streaming api,
   - `rxjs` for easing working with kafka streams, only used subject

-  > Deployed on Heroku with git push.
+  > Deployed on Heroku with git push (add feature affinity for sticky session socket.io).
 Could be deployed with docker with kafka and zookeeper.
 But cloud kafka on Digital Ocean is temporarily.

 - **`env`**: Locallu, i used `dotenv npm` package to use .env file.
 Then, added those variables on heroku.
 Look for .env.sample file to know which variables are required.